-A design system is a common design language used to solve (product) problems and construct solutions.
-It is a visual system and reflects the characteristics, structure, and focus of the product.
+A design system is a shared design language used to solve product problems and create solutions.
+It is a visual language that reflects the product’s characteristics, structure, and purpose.

 Table of Contents